 - Introduce yourself (particularly on the first day of class or in orientation sessions) with your pronouns, and ask about others' pronouns.
 This demonstrates that you are not assuming anyone's pronouns and are not questioning a specific individual's gender identity.
-(Note that the term "preferred pronouns" is disfavored because it implies that whether to use it is optional simply ask "what are your pronouns?") - If you use the wrong pronoun, apologize immediately but briefly, and continue the conversation using the correct pronouns.
-Do not apologize profusely or make your apology about yourself and your embarrassment, as that draws out the moment and puts the TGNC person in the position of having to make you feel better; simply apologize and work harder next time. - At events, encourage attendees to include pronouns and, if used at your school, honorifics (Mx., Ms., Mr., Mrs.) on name-tags; respect community members who feel uncomfortable with honorifics and prefer to use first names instead. - Implement a school-wide policy of including one's pronouns in the signature block of official emails.
+(Note that the term "preferred pronouns" is disfavored because it implies that whether to use it is optional simply ask "My pronouns are he/him/his; may I ask your pronouns?") - If you use the wrong pronoun, apologize immediately but briefly, and continue the conversation using the correct pronouns.
+Do not apologize profusely or make your apology about yourself and your embarrassment, as that draws out the moment and puts the TGNC person in the position of having to make you feel better; simply apologize and work harder next time. - At events, encourage attendees to include pronouns and, if used at your school, honorifics (Mx., Ms., Mr., Mrs.) on nametags; respect community members who feel uncomfortable with honorifics and prefer to use first names instead. - Implement a school-wide policy of including one's pronouns in the signature block of official emails as well as on one's virtual meeting applications next to their name (i.e., "Prof. Jane Doe (she/her)").

-Don't share an individual's assigned-at-birth "deadname" without that person's explicit permission, even if you think it's necessary for clarity.
-Keep in mind that a TGNC person may be "out" in some settings but not in others, so ask before referencing their TGNC status in places where it may not be known (including to parents, prospective employers, etc.) Here are some ways your administration can sensitively handle legal and informal name changes:
+Don't share an individual's assigned-at-birth "deadname" without that person's explicit permission, even if you think it's necessary for clarity.7 Keep in mind that a TGNC person may be "out" in some settings but not in others, so ask before referencing their TGNC status in places where it may not be known (including to parents, prospective employers, etc.) Here are some ways your administration can sensitively handle legal and informal name changes:

-• If possible, rely on passport and driver's licenses for required identification documents.
+- If possible, rely on passport and driver's licenses for required identification documents.
 Such documents are easier for individuals to amend than birth certificates.
-Relying on passports and driver's licenses often makes official identification processes more streamlined and less invasive.
+Relying on passports and driver's licenses often makes official identification processes more streamlined and less invasive. - Eliminate arbitrary gender markers wherever possible.
+While it is desirable for numerous diversity goals to collect information about students' legal gender in the admissions process, it is rarely productive or necessary to label a student's legal gender in other law school settings such as class rosters or ID cards (in contrast, it can be helpful to label their personal pronouns and choice of honorific.)

-&lt;sup>5 It's very common for cisgender people to reference TGNC people with respect to their former name.
+7 It's very common for cisgender people to reference TGNC people with respect to their former name.
 Resist the urge, and look for another way to explain who you're referencing.
 If you don't have express permission to mention the person's TGNC status and especially when that status is not relevant to the conversation, don't bring it up.